wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 populations (Schaefer et al. 2016) and could explain movement between islands.
-Conspecific competition for resources driven by reduced foraging opportunities can decrease reproductive success of adult females (Schaefer et al. 2016).Forage scarcity has been proposed as a potential reason for caribou moving between arctic islands on the sea-ice in winter (Miller, Russell, and Gunn 1977).
+Conspecific competition for resources driven by reduced foraging opportunities can decrease reproductive success of adult females (Schaefer et al. 2016).
+Forage scarcity has been proposed as a potential reason for caribou moving between arctic islands on the sea-ice in winter (Miller, Russell, and Gunn 1977).
 Caribou were introduced to Fogo Island (n = 26 animals between 1964–67) and Change